Richard Brooke (Norton): Manor of Norton

+Later life

 Following the dissolution of the monasteries, the abbey of Norton Priory was made inhospitable.
 Having bought the property, it seems that Brooke did not have the resources necessary to build an expensive house and therefore he modified the west range of the abbey as his residence, while the cloister became a rubbish dump.
 The remaining buildings and the church were demolished and sold for building stone.

 Following the accession of Queen Mary to the throne in 1553, Brooke assisted Reginald Pole in the re-establishment of the Order of St John in England.
 Brooke was Sheriff of Cheshire in 1563.
 He was succeeded at Norton Priory by his eldest son, Thomas.

 Family

-He married Christian, daughter of John Carew of Haccombe in Devon, with whom he had three sons.
+He married Christian, daughter of John Carew of Haccombe in Devon.
+The genealogy of the family is variously reported.
+Their children or grandchildren included.